tech-by-design/polyglot-prime/nexus-ingestion-api/README.md

         }
       }
       ```

+  **Note** :This health check only verifies that the application is actively listening on the expected port.
+    It does not validate whether the network layer is correctly provisioned to accept traffic to this port —
+    including configurations such as NLB, security groups, firewall rules, or routing settings.

 - **SOAP Endpoints**
   - SOAP routes support **PIX** and **PNR** requests.
   - Standard SOAP acknowledgements are returned.